Shutter Mechanisms

 There are four versions of the shutter as fitted to the Minex camera (it was also sold separately for attachment to other cameras):

-- Fourth version, the I&B, T selector returns but with a different mechanism to the first version.
-The control knob is retained by a slotted nut, no external studs.
+- Fourth version.
+The I&B, T selector returns but with a different mechanism to the first version.
+The control knob is retained by a slotted nut, with no external studs.
 This change took place in 1926.

 The illustrations and description below are for the box form cameras, the Folding model is generally similar but differs in detail.
 In each illustration the shutter is not tensioned.